 The name Am Phu literally translates as “hell,” and if the golden bridge makes you feel like you’re in gods’ hands, this cave might well make you feel you’re in the devils.
 The dramatic rock formations and near-black caverns have been decorated with statues and grotesque sculptures to enhance the feeling that you’re travelling through the underworld.
 It’s very weird indeed – and not for the faint of heart!

-There must be thousands of strange things to experience in Vietnam’s bustling and chaotic capital, but perhaps none more so than its famous train street.
+There must be thousands of strange things to experience in Vietnam’s bustling and chaotic capital, Hanoi, but perhaps none more so than its famous train street.
 It does exactly what it says on the tin – a narrow street with a railway line running down the middle.
 Twice a day a train will rattle down this bizarre route, so close to people’s front doors, it must feel like a locomotive is coming into your hallway!

 You’d never get something like this in a western country without a total uproar, but nonetheless, a train does indeed roar past at three and seven pm every day.
 It’s astounding how people can live there, casually lifting their kids out of the way of an onrushing train, going about their daily business as if it’s all perfectly normal.
 But to them of course – it really is!